deckhouse/virtualization/docs/USER_GUIDE.md

 #### Assigning a Namespace

 Before a USB device can be attached to a virtual machine, it must be exposed to a specific namespace.
-To make a USB device available in a specific namespace, set the `.spec.assignedNamespace` field:
+To make a USB device available in a specific namespace, set the `.spec.assignedNamespace` resource field:

 ```bash
 d8 k apply -f - <<EOF